 We may be old (ish), but we’re young at heart.
 We can still get down like it’s spring break in Acapulco circa 2001, at least in our minds.
-What I’m trying to say is we can appreciate a good time, even if we’re not going to get hammered at 1pm on a Sunday anymore.
-However, under no circumstance is Party Time Brunch where they are blasting LMAFO “Sexy And I Know It” (in 2015) at levels that would leave an infant deaf in one ear a good time.
-Neither is serving “All You Can Drink” watered-down Hawaiian Punch with orange and apple chunks doubling as Sangria, or a soggy lobster eggs Benedict that has the texture of rubber.
+What we're trying to say is we can appreciate a good time, even if we’re not going to get hammered at 1pm on a Sunday anymore.
+However, under no circumstance is Party Time Brunch where they are blasting LMAFO's “Sexy and I Know It” (in 2015) at levels that would leave an infant deaf in one ear a good time.
+Neither is serving “all you can drink” watered-down Hawaiian Punch with orange and apple chunks doubling as sangria, or a soggy lobster eggs benedict that has the texture of rubber.

 During bottomless, boozy brunch, this place is unbearable.
 Even if we were still in the phase of our lives where this was the kind of thing we were looking for, Cafe Cortadito would be the last place we’d come to, other than their next door neighbor, Poco, which is even worse.

-We’re really sorry to do this Cafe Cortadito, but brunch is such a disaster that this review rating has to come down all the way to 4.5.
-If you at least changed the music to something a little more current, and a little less awful, we’d be willing to bump it up a point.
+We’re really sorry to do this, Cafe Cortadito, but brunch is such a disaster that this review rating has to come down all the way to 4.5.
+If you at least changed the music to something a little more current and a little less awful, we’d be willing to bump it up a point.
 Blast us with something good!
-Just put on Jamie xx “I Know There’s Gonna Be (Good Times)” on repeat, it'll make a big difference and your clientele would probably appreciate it.
+Just put on Jamie xx's “I Know There’s Gonna Be (Good Times)” on repeat.
+It’ll make a big difference and your clientele would probably appreciate it.